Next: , Previous: , Up: Makefile Conventions [Contents][Index]

 The directory for installing read-only data files that pertain to a single machine–that is to say, files for configuring a host.
 Mailer and network configuration files, /etc/passwd, and so forth belong here.
 All the files in this directory should be ordinary ASCII text files.
 This directory should normally be /usr/local/etc, but write it as $(prefix)/etc. (If you are using Autoconf, write it as ‘@sysconfdir@’.)

-Do not install executables here in this directory (they probably belong in $(libexecdir) or $(sbindir)).
-Also do not install files that are modified in the normal course of their use (programs whose purpose is to change the configuration of the system excluded).
+This directory is not the right place to install executables built by running ‘make’—they probably belong in $(libexecdir) or $(sbindir).
+Also do not install here files that will be modified in the normal course of their use (programs whose purpose is to change the configuration of the system excluded).
 Those probably belong in $(localstatedir).

 sharedstatedir